garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 3) A *temporal property* specifying a property that must hold for a sequence of transactions to be valid:  e.g, `totalSupply` does not increase unless `mint` function is invoked.

-For describing the properties we will use the tool [Verisol](https://github.com/microsoft/verisol).
+For describing the properties we will use the tool [VeriSol](https://github.com/microsoft/verisol).
 This tool contracts written in  Solidity and tries to prove the contract satisfies a set of given properties or provides a counterexample.

-I took the examples of ERC20 implementation given in [Verisol regression suite](https://github.com/microsoft/verisol/tree/master/Test/regressions) which are slight adaptations of the original [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) implementation from [Open Zeppelin](https://openzeppelin.com/).
+I took the examples of ERC20 implementation given in [VeriSol regression suite](https://github.com/microsoft/verisol/tree/master/Test/regressions) which are slight adaptations of the original [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20) implementation from [Open Zeppelin](https://openzeppelin.com/).
 All the examples can be found [here](https://github.com/garbervetsky/ERC-Verisol-Demo/).